Women in Engineering

 - Danica Kragic, KTH

 - Maja Mataric, USC

 - Lynne E. Parker, The University of Tennessee, Knoxville

 - Xiaorui Zhu, Harbin Institute of Technology Shenzhen Graduate School

-“RAS WIE Group” at LinkedIn is another way for our members to communicate.
+The “RAS WIE Group” on LinkedIn is another way for our members to communicate.
 If you want to make closer friends or to announce some personal news, please take advantage of this LinkedIn group to participate in more activities initiated by our members.